vanHeemstraSystems/portainer-headstart/100/200/200/README.md

 Let’s get started by setting up Traefik.

-First, create a directory for our containers:
+First, create a directory for our container:

 ```
 $ sudo mkdir -p /opt/containers/traefik